If you don't know what Learned Helplessness is, you may find

 that may be hindering your positive direction.
 For once identified, you then

-chose the positive actions or direction to take.
+chose the positive actions or direction.

 Another way of putting it is that if you don't know there is a big pothole if you drive down